 Note that a body theorist of the self could make this kind of appeal to a biological sortal.
-The body theorist could say that we are men, material objects with a certain sort of functional organization.
+In contrast to the naive body theory theorist who attempts to identify our selves with our constantly-changing bodies, the sophisticated body theorist could say that we are humans: material objects with a certain sort of functional organization.